 Doctor of Psychology in Counseling Psychology (PsyD): Mission

-Chatham University’s PsyD in Counseling Psychology program has adopted the unifying philosophical themes of counseling psychology as developed by Gelso and Fretz (2001)1 and the Council of Counseling Psychology Training Programs, with the addition of a philosophy related to the promotion of healthy and sustainable communities.
+Chatham University's PsyD in Counseling Psychology program has adopted the unifying philosophical themes of counseling psychology as developed by Gelso and Fretz (2001)1 and the Council of Counseling Psychology Training Programs, with the addition of a philosophy related to the promotion of sustainable health and well-being of individuals, families, and communities.
 Program objectives and competencies are derived from the following themes: